ellemouton/website/content/posts/taproot-chan-txs.md

 If you have made it all the way through that, congrats!
 You should now have a pretty solid understanding of the structure of Taproot channel commitment transactions.
-My next blog post will cover how the various channel peer messages will need to be updated to support MuSig2 signing.
+A future blog post will cover how the various channel peer messages will need to be updated to support MuSig2 signing.
 I expect it to be a short and sweet one.

 As always, if you have any questions, comments or corrections, please feel free to leave a comment down below :)